 Safe and Compliant

 You need safe and compliant directional drilling contractors that employ the most progressive, effective safety programs, utilize field-designed safety innovations, and cultivate a safety culture where every employee knows safety is the number one priority.
 World-class safety and training programs promote employee empowerment and engagement at all levels.
-Programs that identify and mitigate risks for a strong safety culture and easily mirror and incorporate your safety programs is why Boart Longyear is ISO certified.
+Programs that identify and mitigate risks for a strong safety culture.

 Local Talent, Global Strength